History of condoms: After the discovery of AIDS

 Condoms began to be sold in a wider variety of retail outlets, including in supermarkets and in discount department stores such as Wal-Mart.
 In this environment of more open sales, the British euphemism of "a little something for the weekend" fell out of use.
 In June 1991 America's first condom store, Condomania, opened on Bleecker Street in New York City.
-Condomania was the first store of its kind in North America dedicated to the sale and promotion of condoms in an upbeat, upscale and fun atmosphere.
 Condomania was also one of the first retailers to offer condoms online when it launched its website in December 1995.

 Condom sales increased every year until 1994, when media attention to the AIDS pandemic began to decline.
 In response, manufacturers have changed the tone of their advertisements from scary to humorous.
 New developments continue to occur in the condom market, with the first polyurethane condom—branded Avanti and produced by the manufacturer of Durex—introduced in the 1990s.
 Durex was also the first condom brand to have a website, launched in 1997.
 As of 2007, worldwide condom use was expected to continue to grow: one study predicted that developing nations would need 18.6 billion condoms in 2015.

-In 1987, Global Protection Corp. was founded in Boston, Massachusetts by two Tufts University students, and it became known for its innovative approach to condom marketing.
+In 1987, Global Protection Corp. was founded in Boston, Massachusetts, by two Tufts University students, and it became known for its innovative approach to condom marketing.
 It developed the only FDA-approved glow-in-the-dark condom, called the Pleasure Plus condom.
-In 2005 the company introduced its One Condoms product line.
+In 2005 the company introduced its ONE Condoms product line.
 The One brand used sleek metal packaging, unusual condom wrappers and innovative marketing programs.
 In 2014, Global Protection became majority owned by Karex, which then purchased the rest of the company in 2020.
 In 2022, ONE Condoms and MyONE Condoms became the first to receive FDA approval specifically for anal sex.